-Kärcher Filter cleaning tool
+Kärcher Filter Cleaning Tool

-Thanks to the filter cleaning tool for the VC 4 Cordless myHome, VC 6 Cordless ourFamily and VC 7 Cordless yourMax devices, the air intake filter can be easily cleaned.
+Thanks to the filter cleaning tool for the VC 4 Cordless, VC 6 Cordless and VC 7 Cordless devices, the air inlet filter can be easily cleaned.

-The filter cleaning tool for the VC 4 Cordless (Premium) myHome, VC 6 Cordless (Premium) ourFamily and the VC 7 Cordless yourMax devices not only makes possible simple cleaning of the air intake filter in only a few hand movements, but also extends the lifetime.
-Cleaning the filter is almost automatic: Simply insert it in the filter cleaning tool and the manual rotation mechanism and simultaneous suction ensure a continuously clean prefilter.
-Please note: The second air intake filter must be inserted in the device beforehand.
-The exact attachment ensures a secure fit at the device.
-An air intake filter is also included in the accessories for the exchange.
+The filter cleaning tool for the Kärcher VC 4 Cordless, VC 6 Cordless and the VC 7 Cordless devices not only makes simple cleaning of the air inlet filter possible in only a few hand movements, but also extends the lifetime.
+Cleaning the filter is almost automatic: Simply insert it in the filter cleaning tool and with use of the manual rotation mechanism and simultaneous suction, you're ensured a continuously clean filter.
+An additional air inlet filter is included in the scope of supply, as a second air inlet filter must be inserted in the device beforehand for use.

 Features and benefits